2MuchCoffe/exoplanet-hunters/README.md

 4. Support for TESS mission data
 5. Ensemble of multiple models

-## 👨‍💻 Hackathon Presentation Tips

-1. Start with the problem: Manual exoplanet detection is slow
-2. Explain your solution: AI can automate this
-3. Show the results: 88.75% accuracy, fast training
-4. Live demo: Predict on new data
-5. Discuss impact: Could help NASA process thousands of stars quickly

 ## 📝 License

 This project uses public NASA data and is created for the NASA Space Apps Challenge.